 Start with the Holy Trinity

-The Holy Trinity is the base of all Cajun and Creole cooking (yes there is a difference).
-It consists of Onions, Bell Peppers and Celery—usually in equal amounts.
-Some people add Garlic, Parsley or Shallots but that’s not really where we are going with this.
-Start by cutting up equal amounts of bell pepper, onions and celery, throw it all in a hot pan with some melted butter or olive oil and slowly cook it down until your vegetables are soft and they turn a nice opaque color.
+The Holy Trinity is the base of all Cajun and Creole cooking (yes, there is a difference).
+It consists of Onions, Bell Peppers, and Celery—usually in equal amounts.
+Some people add Garlic, Parsley, or Shallots, but that’s not really where we are going with this.
+Start by cutting up equal amounts of bell pepper, onions and celery, throw it all in a hot pan with some melted butter or olive oil, and slowly cook it down until your vegetables are soft and they turn a nice opaque color.
 I like to cut my celery really fine so it breaks down slower.
 Make sure to remove all of the white insides and seeds from the bell pepper to ensure the perfect taste.
-Once the veggies are cooked down, you can add just about anything from canned tomatoes to cream of mushroom soup for a red or white sauce or start a full meal by adding chicken or sausage.
-The Holy Trinity makes up the base of just about anything that taste good.
+Once the veggies are cooked down, you can add just about anything from canned tomatoes to the cream of mushroom soup for a red or white sauce or start a full meal by adding chicken or sausage.
+The Holy Trinity makes up the base of just about anything that tastes good.
 Feel free to cook down some trinity and add what you have a hankerin’ for; it will most likely taste yummy.
-Needless to say, you will want to add salt and pepper and any other type of seasoning that fits for the style of food your are cooking.
+Needless to say, you will want to add salt and pepper and any other type of seasoning that fits the style of food you are cooking.

 Make a Roux

-A roux is a thickening agent that is used if what you are cooking has a gravy or sauce base. there are many different types of a roux, a blonde roux (made with butter and not cooked too long) a dark Cajun roux, which usually has bacon grease or another animal fat and cooked to a dark brown.
-A basic, in the middle roux is made with equal parts oil and four.
+A roux is a thickening agent that is used if what you are cooking has a gravy or sauce base. there are many different types of roux, a blonde roux (made with butter and not cooked too long) a dark Cajun roux, which usually has bacon grease or another animal fat and is cooked to a dark brown.
+A basic, in the middle roux, is made with equal parts of oil and four.
 Wisk the two together in a pan over medium high fire, stirring the entire time, until it turns about the color of a paper bag from the grocery store.
-My granny used to refer to the deepness of a roux by saying lighter or darker than a “Sweggmans bag” which was a prominent grocery store in New Orleans.
-Cant be lazy for this part, you HAVE to stir this continuously until the roux is thick and brown.
-Then you will want to put the liquid in .
+My granny used to refer to the deepness of a roux by saying lighter or darker than a “Sweggmans bag,” which was a prominent grocery store in New Orleans.
+Can’t be lazy for this part; you HAVE to stir this continuously until the roux is thick and brown.
+Then you will want to put the liquid in.
 The liquid can be bullion, chicken or beef broth or stock, or water.
 Put in a little at a time as it will react with the hot mixture.
 Once the liquid is added cook it down again and some more until you have a rich gravy base.
 This becomes the base of any gravy.